 Alternatively, you might find investing in a solution with integrated digital shelf analytics better meets your needs.
 For example, choosing a PIM that has built-in digital shelf analytics not only provides the product performance intelligence you need but also gives you the closed-loop functionality that takes advantage of this data intelligence.

 Product information management (PIM) solutions provide even the most complex value chains with a single source of truth for all product-related data.
 A PIM solution empowers brands, manufacturers, and retailers to deliver the right product information to the right audience at the right time.

 However, when you’re selling online, distributing your product content to the right audience is only half the story.
 Things change quickly on the digital shelf and without constant monitoring, your products could soon be missing out.
-Issues like product findability, product stock-outs, missing content, and more, can impact on the buyer experience, and soon give your digital shelf success story an unhappy ending.
+Issues like product findability, product stock-outs, missing content, and more, can impact the buyer experience, and soon give your digital shelf success story an unhappy ending.

 This might all sound like a headache waiting to happen.
 But it doesn’t have to be this way.
-Not with PIM + DSA
+Not with PIM + DSA.

 Having a PIM with built-in digital shelf analytics capabilities gives you the best of both worlds – all from a single, centralized platform.